 Please submit any necessary material and/or documentation to the University Housing Office (firstname.lastname@example.org or mail to 3400 N. Maryland Ave., Milwaukee, WI 53211) outlining the changes in your circumstance; these will be added to your exemption request file.
 The team will then re-review your file.

 We ask that you submit verifiable material (such as a notarized document, proof of address, proof of relation, etc) that our team can review.
 The more clear your material is, the better chance our team has to review it quickly.
+The most common documents that are submitted are copies of birth certificates, or court orders of guardianship, or tax return documents that list the student as a dependent.

 There is not mileage requirement or commuter clause in the policy.
 You and your family will need to verify, in writing, that you will be living at home.
 Falsifying that verification can have serious consequences, and University Housing will follow up with potential dishonesty.